Shivamkapri/Figma-to-VectorDB/README.md

-"Figma2VectorDB" have all the code and "documentation" have Screenshot  Workflow and detail about the output generated.
+"Figma2VectorDB" have all the code and "documentation" have Screenshot of OUTPUT ,WOrkflow and detail about the output generated.

 in cmmd write :-
 python -m venv venv